mansayk/Tatar-keyboard-layout-macOS/README.md

 - Enable the new keyboard layout from System Preferences.

 ### Manual installation:
-- Just copy "Tatar.bundle" catalogue to one of the following directories:
+- Just copy `Tatar.bundle` catalogue to one of the following directories:
     - `~/Library/Keyboard Layouts/` for the particular user only;
     - `/Library/Keyboard Layouts/` system-wide, for all users.
 - Enable the new keyboard layout from the System Preferences.